 Japan.
 Tokyo has also restricted commercial and diplomatic exchanges with North Korea, imposing sanctions starting in 2006.
 It lifted some of them in 2014 to induce Pyongyang to investigate the disappearances of Japanese nationals in the 1970s and 1980s.

 Japan imposed new sanctions in February 2016, and again in August and December 2017, in response to North Korean nuclear and missile tests.
-These measures freeze certain North Korean and Chinese assets, ban the entry of North Koreans, and prohibit remittances worth more than $880.
+The sanctions were extended by two years in 2019, a few days before they were set to expire.
+These measures freeze certain North Korean and Chinese assets, ban bilateral trade with North Korea, restrict the entry of North Korean citizens and ships into Japanese territory, and prohibit remittances worth more than $880.
 North Korea has refused to cooperate in the probe regarding the abducted Japanese nationals until these sanctions are lifted.
 Japan has also played a sanctions monitoring role, tracking North Korean cargo transfers in regional waters.

 European Union.
-The EU’s supplemental economic restrictions ban the admission and residency of people who have facilitated the DPRK’s weapons program, deny North Koreans access to specialized training, prohibit the export of luxury products ranging from purebred horses to ski equipment, ban EU investment across North Korean economic sectors, and cap remittances to North Korea.
+The EU first introduced sanctions against North Korea in 2006.
+Its supplemental economic restrictions ban the admission and residency of people who have facilitated the DPRK’s weapons program, deny North Koreans access to specialized training, prohibit the export of oil and luxury products, ban EU investment across North Korean economic sectors, and cap remittances to North Korea.

 What are the challenges associated with sanctions?